-You can grow the passion flower vine (Passiflora spp.) in the ground during normal spring and summer months or you can plant it in a container so you can take the passiflora indoors during winter.
-Regardless of what you do, you might ask yourself, “Is it normal to drop leaves during winter months?”
-In fact, it is normal and is a sign that the plant is going into normal dormancy for the winter.
+You can grow the passion flower vine (Passiflora spp.) in the ground during normal spring and summer months, or you can plant it in a container so you can take the Passiflora indoors during winter.
+Regardless of what you do, you might ask yourself, "Is it normal to drop leaves during winter months with this plant?"
+In fact, it is normal and is a sign that the plant is going into dormancy for the winter.

 Passion Flower Vine Winter Care